-Bristol-Myers Squibb (BMS) makes drugs for the brain, heart, and other body parts.
-The company's blockbuster cardiovascular lineup includes heart disease drug Plavix and Avapro for hypertension.
+Bristol-Myers Squibb (BMS) treats an array maladies through its vast lineup of therapies.
+The biopharmaceutical's blockbuster drugs include rhemuatoid arthritis treatment Orencia and ELIQUIS for stroke prevention.
 BMS also makes antipsychotic medication Abilify and HIV treatments Reyataz and Sustiva.
-Most of its sales come from products in the therapeutic areas of cardiovascular care, immunology, metabolics, neuroscience, oncology, and virology.
+Most of its sales come from products in the therapeutic areas of cardiovascular care, hepatitis, immunology, metabolics, neuroscience, oncology, and virology.
 BMS has global research facilities and manufacturing plants, mainly in the US and Europe, and its products are marketed to health care practitioners, hospitals, and managed care providers in 100 countries.

 Sales and Marketing

 together account for about 50% of annual sales.
 In addition to wholesalers, the company also sells some products directly to customers including hospitals, clinics, physicians and nurse practitioners, government agencies, pharmacies, pharmacy benefit managers (PBMs) and managed-care organizations (MCOs).
 BMS employs a direct sales force in certain markets; it also uses independent marketing representatives.
 Some products are sold through partnerships with other drugmakers, including